Don't Don't Tell Me No

-"Don't Don't Tell Me No" is a song by American singer-songwriter Sophie B. Hawkins, released in November 1994 as the second single from her second studio album, Whaler (1994).
+"Don't Don't Tell Me No" is a song by American singer-songwriter Sophie B. Hawkins, released in November 1994 by Columbia Records as the second single from her second studio album, Whaler (1994).
 The song was written by Hawkins and produced by Stephen Lipson.
 "Don't Don't Tell Me No" peaked at No. 36 on the UK Singles Chart and remained in the top 100 for five weeks.

 Critical reception

-On its release, Music & Media noted: "Like the wind blows the leaves off the trees, Hawkins constantly pulls pop songs out of her bag."
-In a review of Whaler, Jim Farber of The Daily News wrote: "Tracks like 'Right Beside You' and 'Don't Don't Tell Me No' chirp happily along with coquettish flair and great hook appeal."
-Dave Younk of St. Cloud Times described the song as "excellent" with "the most incredible a cappella ending that seems to pleasantly go on forever".
+Upon its release as a single, Music & Media wrote, "Like the wind blows the leaves off the trees, Hawkins constantly pulls pop songs out of her bag."
+Barbara Ellen of NME stated, "Despite harbouring some of the worst lyrics ever, [this] is a groovy, clever pop ballad, the sort of thing Kylie might have ended up doing if she'd slept with Neil Finn instead of Michael Hutchence."
+In a review of Whaler, Jim Farber of The Daily News said, "Tracks like 'Right Beside You' and 'Don't Don't Tell Me No' chirp happily along with coquettish flair and great hook appeal."
+Jonathan Bernstein from Spin described it as "starry-eyed" and "delirious" with its "never-ending a cappella climax."
+Dave Younk of St. Cloud Times complimented the song as "excellent" with "the most incredible a cappella ending that seems to pleasantly go on forever".